 The Conservancy’s conservation projects provide opportunities for citizen actions and promote involvement by community residents who can help change their local landscapes through volunteerism.
 The premier stewardship event is the annual Stream Clean-up which involves over 700 volunteers working throughout the watershed to remove tons of trash, tires and debris from the many tributaries of the Perkiomen Creek.
 Conservation projects range from simple tree planting projects to more intense invasive plant removals and stream bank reconstructions.
 Currently, the Conservancy is committed to eradicating the European water chestnut from the upper reaches of the watershed before it becomes well-established.
 Addressing the impacts of stormwater is also a large part of the conservation program.

-The Conservancy engages the residents and businesses of the watershed through a variety of special events.
+The Conservancy engages the residents and businesses of the watershed communities through a variety of special events.
 Businesses participate through sponsorships and in-kind services.
 Participants enjoy exciting events and opportunities to explore parts of the watershed that otherwise would they would not do on their own.
 Each event includes information about the Conservancy and the many wonderful natural assets of the Perkiomen Creek watershed.

 What is a Watershed?